kj-ninja/meal-plan/README.md

-# Meal Plan
+# Meal Schedule

 ## Introduction
-Meal Plan is an application thanks to which the user is able to save their favorite recipes, and above all can plan their meal.
+Meal Schedule is an application thanks to which the user is able to save their favorite recipes, and above all can plan their meal.

 ## Description
 Nutrition diary, in which you can keep your favorite recipes, plan meals and check what vegetable or fruit season we have.